nian3n/nian3n/README.md

+### A little bit about me
-Hi all!
-I am currently majoring in Mathematics & Computer Science, and I am passionate about data science and machine learning.
+Hey all!
+I am a Comp Sci major with a specialization in Artificial intelligence + Math minor, and I am passionate about data science and machine learning.

+Let's connect if you also enjoy building cool stuff ;)

 <!---
 nian3n/nian3n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.